codedim/LearnMe/README.md

 After that, click extension's icon at first time to prepare the text for selecting of words.
 Pick up words you need to learn by clicking on them.
 And click the icon at second time to get a list of words you've selected.
 That's all.

-You can also use my next free application **LearnWords** that was specialy designed for quick memorizing foreign words.
+You can also use my next free application **LearnWords** that was specially designed for quick memorizing foreign words.
+You're welcome to provide me an advice how would you like the apps to be improved.